Welcome to the new Worcester.edu!

 UR-347 Refugees in American Society

-This course assesses the place of refugees in United States cities, historically and currently.
-We look at the experience of refugees in the U.S., relevant policies pertaining to this population, and the various popular debates circulating about refugee settlement and asylum in the U.S. The course also explores the nature of exile, displacement, and struggle in relation to urban inclusion and exclusion.
+An assessment of the place of refugees in United States cities, historically and currently.
+The course critically examines experiences of refugees in the U.S., relevant policies, and debates circulating about refugee settlement and asylum in the U.S.

 3 credits